marcelpetersen/mobil/wunder_collections/_posts/2020-08-28-use-of-data-finland-as-a-model-of-efficient-mobility.md

 cta_text: Our monthly bilingual policy brief is full of articles relevant to policymakers, city officials and mobility enthusiasts.
 cta_link: pages/bernstein-newsletter.md
-title: 'Use of data: Finland as a model of efficient mobility'
+title: 'Use of data: Finland as a model of efficient mobility?'
 publish_date: 2020-08-28 11:00:00 +0000
 featured_image: "/uploads/2020/08/28/cover_082820.jpg"
 excerpt: ''